strongloop/strongloop.com2/_posts/2019-04-30-hackerjs-meetup-may-8.md

 - insert info here, ideally with twitter handle

-There will also be open mic time give attendees 2-3 minutes of time to talk to the entire group.
+There will also be open mic time give attendees a couple of minutes to talk to the entire group.
 This is the time to debut a new project, announce upcoming events or let people know they're hiring.

 The meetup will be held at the Hacker Dojo, 3350 Thomas Rd #150 in Santa Clara, CA. There will also be some snacks and swag on hand, as well as a great chance to network with like-minded folks.